 Lisbon has a refreshingly noncommercial feel, old-fashioned and relaxed, and exploring on foot is a delight.
 Portugal enjoyed its heyday long ago, and some of the older buildings that reflect this era are as opulent as they get.
-However, much of the city was leveled in the devastating earthquake of 1775, so visitors will notice that the city's architecture is not as old as that found in some European capitals.
-Prices tend to be lower than in much of the rest of Europe, most noticeable in the moderate prices of meals, wine and entrance fees to the main attractions.
+However, much of the city was leveled in the devastating earthquake of 1755, so visitors will notice that the city's architecture is not as old as that found in some European capitals.
+Prices tend to be lower than in the rest of Europe, especially in the moderately priced meals, wine and entrance fees to the main attractions.
 If you like fish and shellfish, you've come to the right city.
 Pastry shops abound, many with lovely storefronts, providing sit-down respite for coffee, tea and something sweet.

 Lisbon is a city of hills, and the up-and-down geography adds to its charm.
-One of the best ways to experience it is via a tram ride through the medieval Alfama district, Baixa (the central business district), the Bairro Alto (the major restaurant and nightlife area) and the city's tony neighborhoods, complete with leafy parks.
-Both the Alfama and Bairro Alto districts have wonderful miradoures or viewpoints to take in the city below, the nearby hills and the wide River Tagus that provides ships such easy access to the city.
+One of the best ways to experience it is via a tram ride through the medieval Alfama district, Baixa (the central business district) and the Bairro Alto (the major restaurant and nightlife area).
+Both the Alfama and Bairro Alto districts have wonderful miradoures, or viewpoints, to take in the city below, the nearby hills and the wide Tagus River that provides ships such easy access to the city.

 Pickpockets are stealthy and omnipresent, especially on public transit or along busy sidewalks and pedestrian-only streets.
 Leave your valuables onboard, and secure any credit cards and money you take along.